scottslowe/weblog/content/post/2019-09-09-consuming-preexisting-aws-infrastructure-with-cluster-api.md

 Finally, users will need to provide their "own" bastion host for accessing the EC2 instances that CAPA places on private subnets.
 When configuring CAPA to use pre-existing infrastructure, CAPA will _not_ create a bastion host automatically.

 If anyone has any feedback, corrections, or suggestions for improving this post, please feel free to [contact me via Twitter][link-99].
 All feedback is welcome!

+**UPDATE 13 September 2019:** I've updated this post to point out that the examples provided are based on CAPI v1alpha1.
+The examples will work with CAPI v1alpha2, but the "path" within the YAML manifest changes with CAPI v1alpha2.

 [link-1]: https://github.com/kubernetes-sigs/cluster-api
 [link-2]: https://kubernetes.io/